 Pedro raced for Sauber once again.
 It was at the 2011 Canadian Grand Prix when he was a substitute for injured Sergio Perez.
 In the meantime, De la Rosa returned to McLaren and again was the test driver.

-Pedro’s last chance was with the Hispania Racing Team
+Pedro’s last F1 season with the Hispania Racing Team

 De la Rosa returned to a full-time seat with the small Hispania Racing Team in 2012.
 He signed a two-year deal but the financially-struggling team was hardly able to complete one season before folding at the end of campaign.